-In Figure 5, the current I_2 reaches 200 A before the arrester shuts off the fast increase, about 2 μ s into the event, leaving the current with only a modest increase to 230 A before it slowly decreases, half-way into the surge event.
+In Figure 5, the current l_2 reaches 200 A before the arrester shuts off the fast increase, about 2 μs into the event, leaving the current with only a modest increase to 230 A before it slowly decreases, half-way into the surge event.
 Thus, the stress caused by the energy deposition into the downstream varistor is greater than for the case of the long branch circuit.
 Even so, it is still acceptable for the 20-mm diameter varistor typically used for plug-in SPDs [11].
 Note also the ringing visible as the voltage V1 reaches its maximum (840 V), resulting from the oscillation of the open-ended 36-m branch circuit.

 The appearance of ringing noted in Figure 5 serves as a warning that the propagation of surges is not a simple matter [20].
 To give an example of such complexity, and to give an answer to the frequently asked question "do we need an SPD on each branch circuit, or is one sufficient?"
-Figure 6 shows the voltage V_3 at the end of the 36-m branch circuit (Position 3, Figure 1) during a surge scenario similar to that shown in Figure 5 (one only downstream SPD located at Position 4, none in Position 3).
+Figure 6 shows the voltage V_3 at the end of the 36-m branch circuit (Position 3, Figure 1) during a surge scenario similar to that shown in Figure 5 (one only downstream SPD located at Position 4), none in Position 3).

-In the scenario of Figure 6, the long branch circuit was left open at Position 3, producing a ringing caused by reflections and undamped oscillations at that end.
-In this test, the driving voltage V_1 developed at the upstream gapped arrester (Position 1) is only 730 V, but the voltage at the end of the long branch circuit (Position 3) exceeds 1100 V during the ringing.
-Note that for an actual installation, a load connected at Position 3, where an SPD would be present in this scenario, would not be subjected to this relatively high voltage ringing.
-At Position 3, a load that would be connected at the end of the long branch circuit assumed to be without SPD, where the ringing occurs, is likely to damp out the ringing.
+In the scenario of Figure 6, the long branch circuit was left open at Position (3), producing a ringing caused by reflections and undamped oscillations at that end.
+In this test, the driving voltage V_1 developed at the upstream gapped arrester (Position (1)) is only 730 V, but the voltage at the end of the long branch circuit (Position (3)) exceeds 1100 V during the ringing.
+Note that for an actual installation, a load connected at Position (2), where an SPD would be present in this scenario, would not be subjected to this relatively high voltage ringing.
+At Position (3), a load that would be connected at the end of the long branch circuit assumed to be without SPD, where the ringing occurs, is likely to damp out the ringing.

 To validate this expectation, we connected a resistive load at the end of the 36-m branch circuit (Position3), showing that the ringing can be considerably reduced, if not completely eliminated.
 An unloaded branch circuit, by its very definition, raises no concern for equipment since none is present.
+A light load, such as a solid-state control circuit during the off-state of the controlled load, would be the worst case by being at the same time a light load and potentially the most vulnerable type of load.